niwakoki/demoSTAR/README.md

 ## Notes

+- For the demo STAR running, the memory (or RAM) more than 6GB is recommended.

-For original released information on STAR, please turn to [STAR](https://github.com/alexdobin/STAR).
+- For original released information on STAR, please turn to [STAR](https://github.com/alexdobin/STAR).